Manglawar: Local Bodies Election 2015

 Local Bodies Elections were held on May 29, 2015.

 Manglawar East and West have their own chairman and vice chairman.

-Manglawar is a whole Ward having its own local Ggvernment, consisting of District Councilor and Tehsil Councilor.
+Manglawar is a whole ward having its own local government, consisting of District Councilor and Tehsil Councilor.

 According to Election Commission of Pakistan the following are the Cabinet for five years:

 Before this Nazim (chairman) and Naib Nazim (Vice Chairman) in 2002 were Malak Bakhtmand Khan (Late) and Haji Bakhtiar Khan (Late).

 Population

-In 1998 population of Manglawar was 164000.
+In 2017-18 the population of Manglawar was estimated at 37,147.

-Total population of Manglawar is estimated to be around 45 thousands.